ALL POSITIONS HAVE BEEN FILLED

-Freedom of Information and Protection of Privacy Act (FOIPPA) – All personal information collected by the BCIA is for the purpose of administering a variety of statutes that authorize the appointment of individuals to public sector organizations under the authority of section 26(c) of the FOIPPA.
-Questions about the collection or use of this information can be directed to: JP Ellson, CEO and Registrar, Phone: 250-380-9292, Email: email@example.com
+Freedom of Information and Protection of Privacy Act (FOIPPA) – All personal information collected by the BCIA is to administer a variety of statutes that authorize the appointment of individuals to public sector organizations under the authority of section 26(c) of FOIPPA.
+Questions about the collection or use of this information can be directed to JP Ellson, CEO and Registrar, Phone: 250-380-9292, Email: firstname.lastname@example.org.

 Process for Submitting Expressions of Interest

-Please provide a current resume/CV, including contact information to firstname.lastname@example.org .
+Please provide a current resume/CV, including contact information to <redacted as positions have been filled>.
 All applicants will be contacted directly by BCIA staff within seven (7) business days of submission.
-Any questions prior to submitting this information can be directed to JP Ellson, CEO and Registrar, at email@example.com.
+Any questions before submitting this information can be directed to JP Ellson, CEO and Registrar, at email@example.com.